traumweh/duckypad_daemon/README.md

 (For a list of commandline arguments use `duckypad_daemon --help`)

 ## Configuration File
-By default this daemon shares its config with the python GUI and therefore shares its location (`~/.local/share/duckypad_autoswitcher/config.txt`).
-But the daemon also supports extra features and might over time move away from that config.
+With version 1.0.0 and forward the daemon does not share its config file with the python GUI anymore.
+The default config location is in one of the following directories:
+- Linux: `$HOME/.config/duckypad_daemon/config.json` or `$XDG_CONFIG_HOME/duckypad_daemon/config.json`
+- Windows: `C:\Users\<your username>\AppData\Roaming\duckypad_daemon\config.json`
+- macOS: `$HOME/Library/Application Support/duckypad_daemon/config.json`

+If no config exists, then the daemon will create one for you.
+It is structured like this:
+- A JSON array of JSON objects
-The daemon has support for the following config fields:
+- Each object has the following keys
-- `window_class` - X11 `WM_CLASS` property
-- `window_title` - X11 `_NET_WM_NAME` property
+  - `title` - The window title (on X11 this would be the value of the `_NET_WM_NAME` property)
-- `app_name` - command of the window's process
+  - `process_name` - The name of the process (on X11 this would be the value of the `WM_CLASS` property)

-The `window_class` field is useful in cases like flatpak applications, which are running inside sandboxing environments like bubblewrap (`bwrap`), which would mask the `app_name` field.

-You should still be able to use the python GUI for configuration of `window_title` and `app_name` fields (not `window_class`), but I recommend either stopping the daemon or setting `"autoswitch_enabled": false` / clicking on `Profile Autoswitch: ACTIVE` in the GUI to prevent both applications from fighting over duckyPad communication.
+  - `enabled` - Whether the rule should be enabled
+  - `switch_to` - The number of the profile on the duckypad to switch to

+The daemon then checks for the first rule, which `title` and `process_name` values are contained inside the actual window title and process name of the active window.
+This way, one can specify a fallback rule that is a sort of catch-all, by specifying an empty string for both the `title` and the `process_name` fields.

-If the config file doesn't exist, then the daemon will automatically create a blank config for you and will also detect if you write to the config file (either manually or via the GUI) and will reload it automatically.
+The daemon also detects write-events to the config file and will automatically reload it.
 This means that new rules will apply with no restart of the daemon required but just by waiting a couple of seconds.

 If you want to use a different config file or use a different location simply run the daemon with the `-c, --config` option and pass a file-path (NOTE: not a directory path!) to it:
 ```
 duckypad_daemon --config <config-file>
 ```